UNN-ITMM-AI381607m/middle-surface-proj/README.md

 		python .../create_new_version.py test.txt --cfg_file=C:/test/project_with_different_name.cfg
 		python .../create_new_version.py test_v.0.1.txt

+		NOTE: if your document is folder and you want archive doc, you can use option --zip:
+		python .../create_new_version.py my_folder --zip
-		Note: script will work only if the python is installed
+		NOTE: script will work only if the python is installed

  2) The "release_doc" folder contains required completed documents for customer.
  3) The "src" folder constains source files, which are needed to build project.
  4) The "scripts" folder contains scripts usefull for project development.

-#### NOTE: Guys, let's stick to the uniform notation!